MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-quick-measures.md

 And once you do have the measure perfected, you can rename it however you'd like, using the same right-click menu.

 ## Limitations and considerations
-In this preview release of the **Quick measures**, there are a few limitations and considerations to keep in mind.
+There are a few limitations and considerations to keep in mind.

 * **Quick measures** are only available if you can modify the model, which isn't the case when you're working with DirectQuery or most Live connections (SSAS live connections are supported, as previously explained).
 * The measure that's added to the **Fields** well can be used with any visual in the report.